Do Birds Eat Bees?

 In any conversation about bee-eating birds, we can not ignore one that actually has word in its name “bee-eater”.
 These birds belong to the family Meropidae and there are over 27 different species.

-Bees and wasps make up 70% of the diet of the bee-eater.
-They capture the insect in flight using their impressive eyesight.
-Bee-eaters can spot a bee in flight over 300 ft away.
+Bees and wasps make up 70% of their diet.
+Capable of capturing the insect in flight using their impressive eyesight- they can spot a bee in flight over 300 ft away.

 Greater Honeyguide